sghctoma/subd/README.md

 # subd

+**WARNING**: this is really WIP, anything could change, please don't use it yet!

 Subd is a collection of helper functions that make using dbus-1 more convenient.
 For me, at least, but I hope others will find it useful as well :) It is by no means a complete wrapper around libdbus, it just provides some functions that